ronsos/CarND-PID-Control-Project/writeup.md

+PID Control Project

-Controller
+Steering Controller
-A PID controller was implemented for the steering.
+A PID controller was implemented for the steering, in the CalculateSteering() method.

-steering = Kp*cte + Ki*cte_int + Kd*D_cte;
+steering = Kp*cte + Kd*D_cte + Ki*cte_int

+The controller consists of three terms.
+The first, the proportional component, Kp*cte, drives the error toward zero.
+However, it also tends to create overshoot.
+In order to smooth out the response, a derivative term is included, Kd*D_cte.
+The derivative term helps reduce the overshoot and dampens the overall response.
+The final term, the integral term, becomes important over long periods of time.
+The integral term is used to remove the windup error, which is the tendency for the controller to drift over time (i.e. develop a bias).

+Speed Controller
 A simple proportional only P-controller was used for adjusting throttle to achieve the desired speed.
+It can be found in CalculateThrottle().
+It works by changing the throttle in proportion to the error in speed.

-throttle = gain * (desired_speed - speed);
+throttle = gain * (desired_speed - speed)

+This implementation worked very well for keeping the speed very close to the target speed.
+A more sophisticated controller was not needed.

 Gain Tuning
+For the speed controller, a proportional gain of 0.5 was used.

-First, set the Kp gain such that there are small oscillations with a small overshoot on the straightaway.
+The steering controller required much more effort and iteration.
+The procedure was to set the Kp gain such that there are small oscillations with a small overshoot on the straightaway.
 Then, add a Kd gain to smooth out the overshoot.
-The integral term is including as needed, when windup error is observed.

-For the speed controller, a proportional gain of 0.1 was used.

-Cases that successfully navigated the course:
-Kp = -0.1; Ki = 0.0; Kd = -0.01; gain = 0.1; desired_speed = 10.0;
--0.1, 0.0, -0.01, 0.1, 20.0
+I also included a small integral term to remove windup error.

+I obtained a working controller for a slow speed, 10 mph.
+Once that was working, I gradually increased the speed, getting the controller working at each speed.
+As the target speed went up, the Kd gain had to be increased.
+At slow speeds, it was about 10 times the Kp gain.
+At 50 mph, I used 20 times Kp.
+At 70 mph, a Kd of 40 times Kp worked well.

+At speeds of 90 mph and above, I found that I could get the controller to work for a single lap, but during the 2nd lap the car left the track.
+It is possible that even higher values of Kd may work for multiple laps at this speed, as I did not exhaust all the possbilities in my trials